sourabpanch7/pyspark_ETL_framework/README.md

-# PYSPARK FRAMEWORK  FOR ETL/ ML INFERNECE
+# PYSPARK FRAMEWORK  FOR ETL/ BATCH ML INFERNECE ON BIG DATA

 This is a sample PySpark based ETL framework which can be used for quick starting a Data/ML Engineering project.